Dicridon/canoe/README.md

 # Change log
+- v0.2.1:
+  - new feature:
+    - config file is now in json format, enjoy jsons!
+    - users may specify desired file suffixes using option `--suffix=source_suffix:header_suffix`, please notice the `:` between two suffixes
+  - Roadmap
+    - third-party dependency analyze should be added
+    - (optional) allow users to specify their desired project layouts
 - v0.2:
   - new command `generate`
     - this command would create a `.canoe.deps` file, and `canoe build` command later may selectively compile some modified files according to `.canoe.deps`
   - new feature:
       - canoe now behaves like `make`: only modified files would be compiled!
       - you do not need to write anything like `Makefile`, canoe would analyze the dependency relationships of all files in one project and generate `.canoe.deps` to describe them.
       - third-party library dependency analyze is **NOT** added, if you realy need external library not presented as `.so` files, you may add dependency relationship in `.canoe.deps` file.
   - Roadmap
     - third-party dependency analyze should be added
     - (optional) allow users to specify their desired project layouts

 - v0.1: basic commands `canoe new`, `canoe build`, `canoe clean`, `canoe run`, `canoe add` are available for building executable binary project.
   - Roadmap
       - third-party libs management should be added
       - canoe should compile only modified files, instead of recompiling the whole project
       - allow user to specify their desired project layout